-There are no changes in overall conservation status between the 2001-06 and 2007-12 reports.
+No changes in overall conservation status between 2001-06 and 2007-12 reports.

 Assessment of conservation status at the European biogeographical level

 See the endnote for more informationi

 Assessment of conservation status at the Member State level

 The map shows both Conservation Status and distribution using a $10 \text{ km} \times 10 \text{ km}$ grid.
 Conservation status is assessed at biogeographical level.
 Therefore the representation in each grid cell is only illustrative.